-The results of this test may be used as a basis for:
+The results of this test may be used a s a basis for:

-- A. Quality control of concrete
+A. Quality control of concrete

-- B. Proportioning
+B. Proportioning

-- C. Mixing
+C. Mixing

-- D. Placing operations
+D. Placing operations

-- E. Determination of compliance with specification
+E. Determination of compliance specification with

-- F. Control for evaluating effectiveness of admixtures and similar uses
+F. Control for evaluating effective admixtures and similar use

+Significance and Use 7